Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Introduction

 Integrated optics light delivery has thus far primarily been implemented with ions in a single zone with ingredients including delivery of multiple wavelengths \cite{Niffenegger2020} as well as all basic quantum operations including multi-ion quantum logic \cite{Mehta2020}.
 In parallel with our work, Kwon et al. realized simultaneous addressing of individual ions located in different zones of the same trap \cite{kwon_multi-site_2023}.
-However, none of these prior works have demonstrated transport between zones, or coherent operations with multiple trap zones working in tandem.
-The use of integrated components in multiple trap zones introduces several complications, as exposed dielectric can affect trap performance through additional heating or charging of surfaces \cite{Mehta2020, Ivory2021_integrated_yb}, which can play a particular role in affecting transport routines.
+However, none of these prior works have demonstrated in-sequence transport between zones, in which maintaining low excitation is important.
+The use of integrated components in multiple trap zones introduces several complications, as exposed dielectric can affect trap performance through additional heating or charging of surfaces \cite{Mehta2020, Ivory2021_integrated_yb}, which can play a detrimental role in transport routines.

-In this work, we demonstrate manipulation and transport of trapped-ion qubits across multiple zones of a surface electrode trap with light delivered using photonics integrated into the trap structure (Figure \ref{fig:cartoon}(a)).
-We demonstrate coherence between multiple zones through a distributed Ramsey experiment, which required mapping optical to ground state qubits to avoid sensitivity to the optical phase of the driving beams (Figure \ref{fig:cartoon}(b)).
-With two ions, one in each zone, we demonstrate operation in parallel of multiple regions of the trap, allowing us to characterize operational crosstalk as well as to measure correlations across the device (Figure \ref{fig:cartoon}(c)).
-A key element of the work, both for loading and multi-zone operation, is the development and calibration of transport routines that accommodate for differences between the experimentally electric field landscape compared to our trap models, primarily due to the presence of the dielectric windows through which light is delivered.
+In this work, we demonstrate manipulation and transport of trapped-ion qubits across multiple zones of a surface electrode trap with light delivered using photonics integrated into the trap structure (\aref{fig:cartoon}(a)).
+We demonstrate coherence between multiple zones through a distributed Ramsey experiment, which required mapping optical to ground state qubits to avoid sensitivity to the optical phase of the driving beams (\aref{fig:cartoon}(b)).
+With two ions, one in each zone, we demonstrate operation in parallel of multiple regions of the trap, allowing us to characterize operational crosstalk as well as to measure correlations across the device (\aref{fig:cartoon}(c)).
+A key element of the work, both for loading and multi-zone operation, is the development and calibration of transport routines that accommodate for differences between the experimental electric field landscape compared to our trap models, primarily due to the presence of the dielectric windows through which light is delivered.
 These ingredients form the primary components for a future scaled multi-zone trapped-ion QCCD device with integrated optical delivery.